 A few weeks ago Anita Lai and Shannon Crane sat down with Norma Coe.
-Norma Coe is an Assistant Professor of Medical Ethics and Health Policy at the Perelman School of Medicine.
+Norma Coe is an Associate Professor of Medical Ethics and Health Policy at the Perelman School of Medicine.
 She is also a PSC Research Associate and a LDI Senior Fellow.

 SHANNON: Thank you so much for coming to meet with us today!
 Let's begin with what brought you to Penn.